May. 01, 2022

 Oprelvekin.
 This is a recombinant platelet growth factor used to prevent severe chemotherapy-induced thrombocytopenia and for platelet transfusion following myelosuppressive chemotherapy.
 Neurologic complications are uncommon, but some patients complain of headaches, dizziness, insomnia, and paresthesias.

 Bevacizumab.
 This is a monoclonal antibody directed against vascular endothelial growth factor.
-It is used in combination with chemotherapy in patients with colorectal, breast and nonsmall cell lung cancer.
-There have been reports of syncope, hypertension, cerebral thrombosis and hemorrhage, and reversible posterior leukoencephalopathy (87; 186; 55; 219; 256).
-Rarely, severe optic neuropathy has been reported in brain tumor patients after bevacizumab treatment (241).
+It is used in patients with colorectal, breast, nonsmall cell lung cancer, and malignant glioma.
+There have been reports of syncope, hypertension, cerebral thrombosis and hemorrhage, and reversible posterior leukoencephalopathy (87; 189; 55; 222; 259).
+Rarely, severe optic neuropathy has been reported in brain tumor patients after bevacizumab treatment (244).
 Patients with brain metastases were often excluded from clinical trials of VEGF/VEGFR inhibitors due to the concern for intratumoral hemorrhage.
-However, 2 retrospective studies of anti-VEGF therapy found relatively low rates of intracranial hemorrhage, even in the presence of CNS metastases (33; Rohr et al 2009).
+However, subsequent studies of anti-VEGF therapy found relatively low rates of intracranial hemorrhage, even in the presence of CNS metastases (33; 220).
 The incidence of arterial thromboembolic events including strokes is slightly elevated in patients treated with bevacizumab (38).
-Approximately 1.8% to 1.9% of patients with glioblastoma treated with bevacizumab will have an ischemic stroke (75; 235).
+Approximately 1.8% to 1.9% of patients with glioblastoma treated with bevacizumab will have an ischemic stroke (75; 238).

 Blinatumomab.
 This is a bispecific CD19-directed CD3 T-cell engager indicated for the treatment of Philadelphia chromosome-negative relapsed or refractory B-cell precursor acute lymphoblastic leukemia, and minimal residual disease-positive B-cell precursor acute lymphoblastic leukemia.
-In a phase 2 clinical trial of 189 patients with Ph- ALL (248), 52% of patients experienced a neurologic adverse event, such as dizziness, tremor, confusional state, or encephalopathy.
-Most neurologic events occurred during the first cycle, were mild in severity, and resolved with treatment interruption and with dexamethasone.
+In a phase 2 clinical trial of 189 patients with Ph- ALL (251), 52% of patients experienced a neurologic adverse event, such as dizziness, tremor, confusional state, or encephalopathy.
+Most neurologic events occurred during the first cycle, were mild in severity, and resolved with treatment interruption and after use of dexamethasone.

 Cetuximab.
 This chimeric mouse-human antibody targeted against epidermal growth factor is FDA approved for head and neck cancer as well as colorectal cancer.
 Cases of aseptic meningitis (70) and chronic immune-mediated demyelinating polyneuropathy (16) have been reported in association with cetuximab.
-Patients may also develop symptomatic magnesium, causing severe fatigue, cramps, and somnolence (254).
+Patients may also develop decrease in magnesium levels, causing severe fatigue, cramps, and somnolence (257).

 Gemtuzumab ozogamicin.
 Gemtuzumab ozogamicin is an antibody targeted chemotherapeutic agent used in patients with CD33+ acute myelogenous leukemia.
 It can cause headaches and dizziness.
 Severe thrombocytopenia is common and may result in intracranial hemorrhage.

 Ado-trastuzumab emtansine (T-DM1) is an antibody-drug conjugate containing trastuzumab and the microtubule inhibitor DM1 and is also used in the treatment of advanced HER/neu-overexpressing breast cancer.
 In a randomized clinical trial, 2% of patients in the T-DM1 group experienced grade 3 peripheral neuropathy compared to 0.2% in the lapatinib plus capecitabine group (51).
-Emerging data suggest that T-DM1 may increase the risk of clinically significant radiation necrosis and cerebral edema in brain metastases treated with stereotactic radiosurgery (250), although further data are needed from ongoing clinical trials of T-DM1.
+T-DM1 may increase the risk of clinically significant radiation necrosis and cerebral edema in brain metastases treated with stereotactic radiosurgery (253), although further data are needed from ongoing clinical trials of T-DM1 to support these findings.

 Ibrutinib.
 Ibrutinib is a first-in-class oral irreversible inhibitor of Bruton tyrosine kinase (BTK) used in the treatment of a variety of B cell malignancies including mantel cell lymphoma, chronic lymphocytic leukemia, and Waldenström macroglobulinemia.
 Although direct neurologic toxicities are uncommon, ibrutinib can increase the risk of invasive fungal infections including CNS aspergillosis (37).